Alejogb1/job-board/blog-data/in-system-verilog-and-or-operators.md

 id: "in-system-verilog-and-or-operators"
 ---

-Okay so you're asking about `and` and `or` operators in SystemVerilog yeah I've wrestled with those little critters more than I care to admit let me tell you
+you're asking about `and` and `or` operators in SystemVerilog yeah I've wrestled with those little critters more than I care to admit let me tell you

 First things first you need to understand there are actually two kinds of these logical operators in SystemVerilog the bitwise versions and the logical versions they seem the same but they act on different things and produce different results it's a common gotcha so pay close attention

-Okay so let's dive right in with bitwise operators which are denoted by a single `&` for bitwise and and a single `|` for bitwise or I’m old enough to have coded a flip flop using only NAND gates by hand let me tell you those were the days and the experience is invaluable trust me these guys operate bit by bit on the operands they require each operand to be a multi-bit value and the operation happens on each corresponding bit position of both operands
+let's dive right in with bitwise operators which are denoted by a single `&` for bitwise and and a single `|` for bitwise or I’m old enough to have coded a flip flop using only NAND gates by hand let me tell you those were the days and the experience is invaluable trust me these guys operate bit by bit on the operands they require each operand to be a multi-bit value and the operation happens on each corresponding bit position of both operands

 Like if you have something like this